Reading piano music is hard for beginners... As their teacher, you feel responsible if your piano teaching methods don't work miracles at once.

 In September I decided to take a few piano students (4) after not teaching for 33 years!

 Three of my students (grades 4 & 5) are still uncertain about their note "names" even after teaching them the acronym for EGBDF and FACE, etc. I adore my students and we have a great student-piano relationship.

 These girls are extremely bright academically speaking but I haven't been able to "unlock the key" for them in this arena of the "basics of music".
 I am very blessed to have these students and once they learn a song, they are excited.

 However, they are very frustrated and I don't want them to give up.
 Do you have any suggestions for me to help them grasp the "note names" of lines and spaces"?

 Most of them don't actually start using that particular memory device on their own for 2 or 3 years, unless you repeat it at at every lesson, and have them DRAW IT as well, and even then, it's worthless unless you make them find THOSE VERY KEYS ON THE PIANO KEYBOARD.

 On the flip side of the staff is a keyboard.
 Use GAMES, lots of games, to approach the note-reading from different angles.

-Make up your mind to accept the possibility that it may be a long time until there is fluency in reading piano music!
+Make up your mind to accept the possibility that it may be a long time until there is ease in reading piano music!